-Researchers say more rapid test for Group B strep successfulMarch 8th, 2013 in Obstetrics & gynaecology /
+Researchers say more rapid test for Group B strep successfulMarch 8, 2013 in Medicine & Health / Obstetrics & gynaecology

 A more rapid laboratory test for pregnant women to detect potentially deadly Group B strep (GBS) has been successful at identifying GBS colonization in six and a half hours, according to the results of a study from The University of Texas Health Science Center at Houston (UTHealth).

 The more rapid test could be helpful for the 13 percent of patients who experience pre-term labor before they are screened for GBS, which usually occurs between 35 and 37 weeks of gestation.
 The current standard test takes 48 hours.
 Antibiotics can be administered at the time of delivery to kill the bacteria.

 "This new test could change the management of patients who present to labor and delivery with threatened preterm labor and are not expected to deliver right away," said Jonathan Faro, M.D., Ph.D., assistant professor in the Department of Obstetrics, Gynecology and Reproductive Sciences at The University of Texas Medical School at Houston, part of UTHealth.
 "It would likely gain use in this patient population, which is a small number, but still very significant clinically.
 We could target this population and this would help cut down on overuse of resources and minimize our contribution to the increased level of bacterial resistance."

 The new test, developed by NanoLogix, can also detect antibiotic sensitivities for women who are allergic to penicillin, saving the additional 48 hours the standard test for antibiotic sensitivity takes, Faro said.